Kunlong1994/lab3/Lab-05.md

 1. Import the servo mount and modify it to make it your own.

-## Laser cutting -- Andrea will edit these instructions
+## Laser Cutting

-Laser cut the box in the Maker Lab.
+Laser cut cardboard to make your useless box in the Maker Lab.

-1. Make sure you have followed the safety instructions from Niti.
+1. Follow Niti's safety instructions.
 2. Download a vector editing program like [Inkscape](https://inkscape.org/en/) (free) or [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) (free for 30 day trial).
 3. Open the laser cutter template file for the [Useless Box](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/uselessbox.ai) in your vector editing program.
 [[images/lasercut-box.JPG|alt=Laser cut box with Andrea holding servo on 3D-printed mount on the moving side of the box.
 Where should the Arduino be mounted?]]
 5. Modify the vector drawing as you please.
+Make sure the all lines that you want the printer to recognize are 0.001pt thick and the proper color (black for cutting).
+Save your file.
 BONUS: experiment with etching.
-7. Open the file in Adobe Illustrator on the lab’s computer.
+7. To laser cut, open your modified file in Adobe Illustrator on the lab’s computer.
-8. Set the line-width to 0.001pt.

 9. Follow the instructions to cut:
     * Load the machine with the 5/32" thick cardboard we provided.
 If the material is bent, tape the ends using duct tape to the sides of the printing bed to make it as flat as possible.
     * Disable X/Y.